ryakra/SLiB_Browser_For_Maya_Refreshed/README.md

 3. **Set Up in Maya**

-   - Copy the SLiB Browser files to your Maya scripts directory.
+   - Copy the SLiB Browser files to your Maya plug-ins directory.
    - Ensure that Python paths are correctly set if using the updated version.

 ## Usage